I’m doing simple projects on my property. Do I need to contact 811?

 How far in advance should I contact Kentucky 811?

-You must contact 811 at least two full business days prior to excavation to give the member utilities enough time to mark the approximate location of their underground utilities on your property.
-“Business day” means every day except Saturday, Sunday, and state and national legal holidays.
+You must contact 811 two full working days, or more depending on the size and scope of the project, prior to excavation to give the member utilities enough time to mark the approximate location of their underground utilities and provide a positive response.
+Working day means every day, except Saturday, Sunday, and holidays established by federal or state statute from 12:01 a.m. eastern time until 12 midnight eastern time, excluding the day the locate request was made.

 Is there a fee to have utility lines marked on my property?